Yogesh116/Low-Light-Image-Enhancement/README.md

-# Low-Light-Image-Enhancement-Project
+# Low-Light-Image-Enhancement-Webapp-
-Due to low lighting circumstances, images recorded in outdoor scenes can be severely affected.
-Low dynamic range and excessive noise levels in these photos can influence the overall effectiveness of computer vision systems.
-Use low-light image enhancement to improve the visibility of an image to make computer vision algorithms more robust in low-light circumstances.
+Images captured in outdoor scenes can be highly degraded due to poor lighting conditions.
+These images can have low dynamic ranges with high noise levels that affect the overall performance of computer vision algorithms.
+To make computer vision algorithms robust in low-light conditions, use low-light image enhancement to improve the visibility of an image.

-In this notebook, we are using many Deep neural network layers to enhance low-light images, extracting a parameter map the same size as the image.
+- We present a deep learning based method for low-light image enhancement.
+This problem is challenging due to the difficulty in handling various factors simultaneously including brightness, contrast, artifacts and noise.

+- To address this task, we propose the multi-branch low-light enhancement network (MBLLEN).
+The key idea is to extract rich features up to different levels, so that we can apply enhancement via multiple subnets and finally produce the output image via multi-branch fusion.

+- To address this task, we propose the multi-branch low-light enhancement network (MBLLEN).
+The key idea is to extract rich features up to different levels, so that we can apply enhancement via multiple subnets and finally produce the output image via multi-branch fusion.

 ## Dataset
 We have used LOL Dataset and the Dataset Provided by MBLLEN